Stringify-All/gl-questionsandanswers-service/README.md

 To start the application
-1. Run npm install
+1. Run npm install in terminal
-2. Run npm run-script build
+2. Run npm run-script build in terminal
-3. Run npm run start:server
+3. Run npm start in another terminal
 4. Navigate to localhost:9002 in browser

 # Foobar